Shuqi-Ouyang/Botany563-classfiles/notebook-log.md

 Elapsed time: 25.457 seconds

-4.22
-4/22
+## Bayesian Tree Inference

-1. Locate to where the data is stored
+### Locate to where the data is stored
+1. To perform Bayesian phylogenetic inference, we used MrBayes v3.2.7a on a WSL-based Ubuntu environment.
+Prior to analysis, the complete chloroplast genome sequences (12 taxa) were aligned and saved in FASTA format.

 (base) suki@LAPTOP-5PMP3V9O:/mnt/c/Users/欧阳葭$ cd ~/phylo-class/Bayesian-exercise

-1. Convert the data file type, from .fasta to .nex
+###  Convert the data file type, from .fasta to .nex
+2.
+The FASTA file was converted to NEXUS format using the ape package in R to ensure compatibility with MrBayes, as earlier attempts using AMAS and seqmagick resulted in improperly formatted or overly long sequence lines that caused MrBayes to crash.

 2.1 First try through AMAS (however failed)